Double bass concerto: Challenges

-Double basses have changed since the 18th century, when the concerti by Vanhal, Dittersdorf, and Pichl were written.
+Double basses have changed since the 18th century, when the concerti by Wanhal, Dittersdorf, and Pichl were written.
 One difference concerns the fingerboard; bassists would tie old strings or cloth to make frets on their instrument, much like a viola da gamba.
 This is in contrast to the present day, where the bassist is in charge of tuning purely based on their left hand finger placement due to a lack of frets.
 Another factor that makes playing Classical-era concerti more difficult on a modern instrument is the tuning.
 Many concerti from the late 18th century from the Vienna region were intended for a bass tuned (low to high) D1/F1-A1-D2-F♯2-A2 for a five-string bass.
 Four-string basses would omit the lowest string.
 This tuning used a D major arpeggio for the top four strings (or all the strings on a four-string bass), and this is the reason many concerti from this period are in that key.
 Some concerti are, however, in E♭, E, or even F major.
 In these situations, the bassist would tune the strings as needed, raising the pitch by as much as a minor third, possible due to the lower-tension gut strings from that period.
 The result was better balance: the other string instruments would have a duller, less resonant sound in E♭ major, while the bassist, reading a transposed part in D major, would have a more resonant tuning and the bass would project better.
 Certain passages from that time included fast arpeggios, which were relatively easy to execute with Viennese tuning.
 However, now that basses are tuned in fourths, (low to high) E1-A1-D2-G2, many of these Classical-era concerti are difficult to play.
 Dittersdorf's Concerto No. 2 (pictured at right) is an example of this.
 That passage could be played with a bass in Viennese tuning using only open strings and harmonics.
 In standard tuning, it is much harder to play, and can be executed in several different ways, each way having major challenges for either the left or right hand.